blaix/big_secret_files/README.markdown

 **NOTE:** The record you're adding files to must already exist (i.e. it must have an `id`).
 This won't affect your `update` action, but if you want to upload files on `create`, you'll need to jump through the appropriate hoops.

+The files will be uploaded to a directory scoped to the rails env and record id.
+For example:

+    [rails_root]/data/[rails_env]/codes/[record_id]/[original filename] and
+    [rails_root]/data/[rails_env]/checksums/[record_id]/[original filename]

+You can do what you want with this.
+Be sure to make sure the data dir is shared between releases if you use something like capistrano.
+The plugin won't do that for you.

+To interact with uploaded files in your app code, the plugin adds the some handy methods to your model:

+     # To get the base directory where the files are saved:
+     microprocessor.code_dir
+     microprocessor.checksum_dir.

+     # To get the full filesystem path to the files:
+     microprocessor.code_path
+     microprocessor.checksum_path

+     # To check if a file exists:
+     microprocessor.has_code?
+     microprocessor.has_checksum?

+     # To get the contents of the files:
+     microprocessor.code
+     microprocessor.checksum

 ## TODO: